Cartan Fluxes in $SU(3)$ Lattice Gauge Theory: Cartan-Based Procedure

 where $\widebar{F}_{\mu \nu}$ lies in a given domain and $N_{\mu \nu}$ is a diagonal matrix with integer entries, which may be constrained or unconstrained.
 Indeed, in the Cartan-based case, the traceless constraint is resolved by $F_{\mu \nu} = f_{\mu \nu}\cdot T$ and the decomposition $F_{\mu \nu}= \bar{f}_{\mu \nu} \cdot T + 2\pi\, l_{\mu \nu} \cdot T$, as the second term is equal to ($2\pi$ times) a general traceless $N_{\mu \nu}$.\footnote{Note that $l_{\mu \nu}$ belongs to the lattice generated by $\beta_{ij}$ and, from Eq.\,\eqref{dw}, $\beta_{ij}\cdot T$ necessarily has integer entries.}

 In both methods, the monopole currents are identified through

 which is the analogue of the Abelian case in Eq.\,\eqref{mmu}.
-Now, in the $U(1)^3$ method, it is not always possible to find a traceless $N_{\mu \nu}$ such that $\widebar{F}_{\mu \nu}$ lies within the cube.
+Now, in the diagonal method, it is not always possible to find a traceless $N_{\mu \nu}$ such that $\widebar{F}_{\mu \nu}$ lies within the ``cube'' defined by constraining all three phases to the interval $[-\pi,\pi]$.
 Since $F_{\mu \nu}$ is Cartan-valued, the possibilities split into two cases: either both $\widebar{F}_{\mu \nu}$ and $N_{\mu \nu}$ lie in the Cartan subalgebra, or both lie outside it.
-In the first case, it is interesting to note that $\widebar{F}_{\mu \nu}$ coincides for both the $U(1)^3$ and the Cartan-based procedures.
+In the first case, it is interesting to note that $\widebar{F}_{\mu \nu}$ coincides for both the diagonal and the Cartan-based procedures.
 If we show that a traceless $\widebar{F}_{\mu\nu}$, with parameters in the cube, satisfies the conditions in Eq.\,\eqref{condi} to be inside the fundamental hexagon, then it must be true that $\widebar{F}_{\mu\nu}=\bar{f}_{\mu\nu}\cdot T$, since both decompositions are unique.
 In terms of $\widebar{F}_{\mu\nu}$, these conditions are

 for every root $\alpha$, which are differences of weights: $\alpha=\omega_i-\omega_j$, cf.\ Eq.\,\eqref{difw}.
 Then, by using Eqs.\,\eqref{wfun} and \eqref{fundwei}, it can be shown that